a-meyers/a-meyers.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "You cannot change what you are, only what you do."
+subtitle: ""You cannot change what you are, only what you do.""
+bigimg: /img/path.jpg
 ---

 My name is Inigo Montoya.
 I have the following qualities: